Key Policies of The Blue Tangerine Federation (including statutory policies)

 All teachers are aware that if children have poor attendance at school, the likelihood is very strong they will underachieve significantly.
 We are also only too aware that children who are frequently absent from school are much more vulnerable to sexual exploitation and criminal activity, including gangs and county lines.
 Overall, there is a distinct link between low school attendance and poor life outcomes.
 So how do we keep attendance at the highest level possible?

 Here are some examples of approaches we use in combination:

-1) Our DSL is in charge of improving attendance across the federation, having the time and resources to manage the required teams
+1) Our Designated Safeguarding Lead is in charge of improving attendance across the federation, having the time and resources to manage the required teams

 2) Our attendance policy is written in a way that’s understandable for all who might have cause to read it

 3) Our home-school agreement is clear that it is the parent’s responsibility to ensure their child’s attendance is as high as it can possibly be

 4) We take every opportunity to push the message to parents regarding the importance of good attendance, including new parents’ events, newsletters, our school website and prospectus.